smudge/decks/railsconf-2022/slides.md

 }
 </style>

 <!--

-And of course, we called it clever sequence (because clever code isn't always good code)
+And of course, we called it clever sequence (because clever code isn't necessarily good code)

 But it helped us get to a demoable state, and that's what mattered.
 -->

 ---